Create. Enhance. Protect.

 When grassroots mountain bike groups achieve their goals, we all benefit.
 That is why we created IMBA Local: a suite of support services and education tools to enhance the efforts of individual organizations.
 We invite you to take advantage of IMBA’s reach, expertise and resources to lighten your administrative load and empower your organization to do more.

 IMBA can process and manage local club memberships for a flat fee.
 These are not the joint IMBA-chapter memberships of the past.
 This service allows more dollars to stay with local groups for local trails.
 IMBA Local organizations using this service receive assistance and resources to help grow their membership bases (acquisition) and retain existing members.

-IMBA provides a robust educational platform that aggregates 30 years of advocacy and trail building.
+For 30 years IMBA has been the leader in mountain biking advocacy and trail building.
 IMBA intends to aggregate 30 years of that knowledge and experience into one location called IMBA University.
 This service includes shareable resources, self-navigating educational tracks and webinars designed to strengthen your local organization.

 IMBA understands that you don’t always need an expert, but you always need access to experts.
 With the new IMBA Local structure, your organization can choose to have experts available either via phone/internet or on the ground in your community.
 To better understand your organization’s needs and to provide an accurate cost estimate for expert assistance, we are working to provide a standard form.